luigifreda/pyslam/README.md

 * `main_feature_matching.py` shows how to use the basic feature tracker capabilities (*feature detector* + *feature descriptor* + *feature matcher*) and allows to test the different available local features.
 Further details [here](./docs/basic_architecture.md).

 * `main_map_viewer.py` allows to reload a saved map and visualize it.
+Further details [here](#relocalization-in-a-loaded-map).

-You can use this framework as a baseline to play with [local features](#supported-local-features), *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
-When you work with it, consider that's a work in progress, a research framework written in Python, without any pretence of having state-of-the-art localization accuracy or real-time performances.
+You can use the pySLAM framework as a baseline to play with [local features](#supported-local-features), *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
+When working with it, please keep in mind this is a research framework written in Python, a work in progress not intended to deliver real-time performances.

 **Enjoy it!**